Jamerrone/react-16-the-complete-guide/README.md

 That is it...
 As you can see using a GUI is much faster than typing 3 different commands every single time.
 However, I will be using the terminal from now on, for the cool factor.

 ## Next Generation JavaScript

+Previously I mentioned that the course I choose is super complete and detailed.
+One of the first topics it covered were next-generation JavaScript techniques that are considered best practices in the React world.
+Some of them I had used before but most of them were new to me.
+Here is a list containing a few topics from this chapter:

+- Array Functions
+- Arrow Functions
+- Classes
+- Destructuring
+- Export & Import
+- Spread Operator

+Classes, destructuring and the spread operator were all new to me.
+At first, it was quite hard to understand the difference between the spread operator and destructuring, they both share the same `...` syntax.
+To be honest, I still don't really know with one of them I am using at certain times, I just know the syntax I need to achieve what I want.